gseemann/customer_churn/README.md

 # Overview
 This project looks at customer churn rate at a telecom company and analyzed it's causes.
 After building several models, XGBoost ended up giving the best results.
+Full results, analysis, and walkthrough can be found in the `EDA and Models.ipynb` file.

 We also noted some causes that seem to lead to Churn; the prominent reason seemed to be __high total bill__, and the number of __customer service calls__.